KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

 Then to use them to filter the document, first add the proper analytical drivers.
 Refer to **Analytical Document** section to get more information about how to associate an analytical driver to a document (and therefore to a KPI document).
 It is mandatory that the URL of the analytical driver *must* coincide with the *attribute aliases* on which you have defined the grouping.

-In the following figures you can find examples on the three type of KPIs you can design: Speedometer, KPI Card and KPI List.
+In the following figures you can find examples on two types of KPIs you can design: a Speedometer and a KPI Card.

 .. _kpispeedometer:
 .. figure:: media/image158.png